-I learned how to make it early on in this elimination diet, but before I show you the best way to make cauliflower rice (and the worst way), let me bust a few myths out there on this dish.
+Cauliflower rice was all the rage not too long ago and seems to be the saving grace for those who can’t have grains for one reason or another.
+I learned how to make it early on in the Whole30, but before I show you the best way to make cauliflower rice (and the worst way), let me bust a few myths out there on this dish.

 First, it doesn’t taste like rice.
 Let’s just get that out of the way.

-If you’re looking for a side dish that has a similar texture as rice, and something that compliments the flavors of your favorite Asian dishes, then look no further.
-This is the perfect cauliflower rice recipe.
+If you’re looking for a side dish that has a similar texture as rice, and something that compliments the flavors of your favorite Stir Fry, then look no further.
+This is the perfect cauliflower rice recipe for you.

-When you can’t have regular rice, an easy recipe for cauliflower rice is going to be the next best thing.
-And given the fact that we’ve been eating a la Whole30 well past the 30 day mark, I’ve had plenty of opportunities to make cauliflower rice.
-I’ve loved this recipe because it’s:
+When you can’t have regular rice, an easy cauliflower rice recipe is going to be the next best thing.
+And given the fact that we’ve been eating Whole30-style well past the 30-day mark, I’ve had plenty of opportunities to make cauliflower rice.
+I love cauiflower rice because it’s:

 - Quick & easy

-Plus the cauliflower pieces truly get as small as pieces of regular rice AND it doesn’t make nearly as much of a mess as the knife and cutting board method.
+Plus, the cauliflower pieces truly get as small as pieces of regular rice AND it doesn’t make nearly as much of a mess as the knife and cutting board method which leaves me with large chunks.

 Note: I also learned – via the box grater method – that it tastes SO MUCH BETTER if you only use the florets and not the stems.
 Grating the cauliflower was the easiest way to make this happen.

-- As best as you can, pull off all the green stuff from the cauliflower.
+- As best as you can, pull off all the green leaves and stems from the cauliflower.

-- Placing the stem of the cauliflower on a cutting board, cut the cauliflower in half, from top down.
+- Placing the stem of the cauliflower on a cutting board, cut the cauliflower in half, from the top down, so that you have part of the stem attached to each half.

-- Holding the cauliflower by the stem, grate the cauliflower florets only using the big hole of a box grater (the hold you’d use to shred cheddar cheese).
+- Holding the cauliflower by the stem, grate only the cauliflower florets using the big hole of a box grater (the hole you’d use to shred cheddar cheese).

 I started thinking about how to make CRISPY cauliflower rice and I struck gold.
 The key here is to use a shallow, wide pan with very hot oil, and stir constantly.
 (My large cast iron pan worked great!)

 It kind of sounds like deep frying cauliflower, but I promise you’re not.
-It’s more akin to the idea of cooking in a wok.
-High heat where the food doesn’t have a chance to sit in one spot for very long.
+It’s more akin to the idea of cooking in a wok using high heat, where the food doesn’t have a chance to sit in one spot for very long.
 This means the food cooks without burning, and it cooks rather quickly because of the high heat.

-Note: I definitely prefer this method to using the oven (which I do not recommend at all), or in a saucepan (which is like steaming, essentially, and can come out a bit mushy).
+Note: I definitely prefer this method to using the oven to make cauli rice (which I do not recommend at all), or in a saucepan (which is like steaming, essentially, and can come out a bit mushy and really brings out that cauliflower smell).

 - There’s another trick to making crispy cauliflower rice – getting rid of the excess moisture.

-- Once you’ve grated all the cauliflower, put it on a couple of paper towels or a kitchen towel and press down to absorb as much moisture as you can.
+- Once you’ve grated all the cauliflower, put it on a couple of paper towels or a kitchen towel and press down to release as much moisture as you can.

-- Note: In a typical dinner situation, I’d rice the cauliflower first, absorb the moisture and let it sit out on the paper towels while I prepped and cooked almost everything else.
+- In a typical dinner situation, I’d rice the cauliflower first, absorb the moisture, and let it sit out on the paper towels while I prepped and cooked almost everything else.
 Then I’d blot it again and cook it up at the very end since it cooks fast.

 This cauliflower rice is the perfect side dish for these great recipes!

-Or skip the Asian flavors and add some taco toppings on top!
+Or skip the Asian flavors and add some taco toppings on top for a burrito bowl!

 This recipe is featured in my FREE Budget-Friendly Whole30 Meal Plan!